containers/ramalama/README.md

 ```
 FROM quay.io/podman-llm/podman-llm:41
-LABEL model=/granite-3b-code-instruct.Q4_K_M.gguf
 RUN llama-main --hf-repo ibm-granite/granite-3b-code-instruct-GGUF -m granite-3b-code-instruct.Q4_K_M.gguf
+LABEL MODEL=/granite-3b-code-instruct.Q4_K_M.gguf
 ```

-`LABEL model` is important so we know where to find the .gguf file.
+`LABEL MODEL` is important so we know where to find the .gguf file.

 And we build via: